Eric Rogers (gridiron football): Dallas Cowboys

-Portland Thunder
+Portland Thunder and Ottawa Redblacks

 Rogers was assigned to the Portland Thunder of the Arena Football League (AFL) in 2014, but was placed on the other league exempt list when he was signed by Ottawa Redblacks.
 After failing to make the Redblacks' roster, Rogers was activated by the Thunder.
 After 9 games, where Rogers posted 73 receptions, 903 receiving yards, and 27 touchdowns, the Thunder placed Rogers on the other league exempt list, this time as he signed with the Calgary Stampeders.

-Calgary Stampeders
+Calgary Stampeders (first stint)

 Rogers was signed by the Calgary Stampeders on July 7, 2014.
 He made a large impact in the West Division Final on November 23, 2014, catching 3 passes for 60 yards and scoring two touchdowns.
 In 2015, Rogers' numbers were league-leading: "Rogers put up big numbers this past season for the Calgary Stampeders.
 He led the league with 1,448 receiving yards, was fourth with 87 receptions, and tied for the league lead with 10 receiving touchdowns."